 Your WhatsApp account, which requires only a phone number to sign up, may not be as secure as you want.
 You may think you’ve shared only your phone number, but since WhatsApp sends your data to these other platforms, there may be a lot of your personal information online.
 To keep your connection more secure, you could use a VPN to hide sensitive information.

-Given how divided opinions are when it comes to how safe WhatsApp is, we also wanted to explore how WhatsApp users feel about the app’s parent company, Meta.
+Given how divided opinions are about WhatsApp's safety, we also wanted to explore how WhatsApp users feel about the app’s parent company, Meta.
 Specifically, we asked how they feel about what Meta does with the messages and data they send and store on WhatsApp.

 Fake news

 Fake news can spread on any platform.
 Often, these messages get forwarded by others and gain more traction from user to user.
 Since fake news goes viral quickly, be wary of articles that could have been edited to trick you.
-The news scams can be similar to the common TikTok scams, but they can contain spelling or grammar errors and will frequently ask you to share your private information.
+News scams can be similar to common TikTok scams, but they may contain spelling or grammar errors and often ask you to share your private information.

 You’ve likely seen plenty of fake news stories and may have noticed misinformation on social media.
 Fake news is one of the reasons WhatsApp has a limit on forwarding, allowing you to forward only to five groups.